Frederic-K/Technical-Task-Assistance-Tool/README.md

 - Cross-platform desktop application using Tauri (Windows, macOS, Linux)
 - Tauri's lightweight and secure native runtime
-- Modern web interface built with React
+- Modern web interface built with React (minimalistic and intuitive at this stage)
 - Fast development with Vite and Hot Module Replacement (HMR)
 - Precise decimal arithmetic with Decimal.js
 - Optimized financial calculations and distribution ("penny pinching" algorithm)